A History of Swiss Gold Refining and Valcambi

 As one of the world’s top producers of gold jewelry, Rajesh Exports is no stranger to the industry and continues to uphold Valcambi’s reputation as one of the premier gold refineries.
 After 60 years of unparalleled quality, Valcambi’s prestige has never been tarnished.

-The London Bullion Market Association (LBMA), an independent association that focuses on defining and upholding quality standards in the precious metals market, recognizes Valcambi as an approved member and has granted the refiner Good Delivery List accreditation.
+An independent, London-based association that focuses on defining and upholding quality standards in the precious metals market recognizes Valcambi as an approved member and has granted the refiner Good Delivery List accreditation.
 Valcambi is also approved by COMEX (formerly Chicago Mercantile Exchange), one of the world’s largest marketplaces for trading precious metals options and futures.

 Valcambi continues to hold its position as the top name in gold refining for many of the same reasons that allowed the company to grow as quickly as it did.
 With most of the world’s gold moving through Switzerland, Valcambi is ideally situated to serve as a processing hub, receiving unrefined gold and exporting refined products globally.